Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Quantum critical properties

 (where the term involving $C$ accounts for sub-leading finite temperature corrections) demonstrates that the quantum phase transition at $I_{z}=I_{c}$ is second order, as illustrated in Fig.\ \ref{fig:2}(c).
-By minimizing the quality function $S(I_{c},\nu^{-1})$ \cite{Houdayer.Hartmann.2004} (see \cite{suppl} for details), we find the reciprocal correlation-length exponent to be $\nu^{-1}=0.33(4)$ for $r=0.2$ and $\nu^{-1}=0.20(2)$ for $r=0.4$, reproducing the corresponding values from the NRG to within estimated errors \cite{correction_to_scaling}.
+By minimizing a quality function \cite{Houdayer.Hartmann.2004} (see Appendix \ref{sec:appendix2} for details), we find $\nu^{-1}=0.33(4)$ for $r=0.2$ and $\nu^{-1}=0.20(2)$ for $r=0.4$, reproducing the NRG values to within estimated errors \cite{correction_to_scaling}.

 The static staggered local spin susceptibility (the order-parameter susceptibility), defined as $\chi_{z} = \beta \langle M^{2} \rangle$, diverges at the QCP as